yoonchulro/units_converter_extension/CONTRIBUTING.md

 * When only changing documentation, include `[ci skip]` in the commit title

  ## Attribution
- * This Contribution instructions were adapted from [Atom's Contributing.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md)
+ * These contribution instructions were adapted from [Atom's Contributing.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md)

 ## Code Style Checker and Analyzer